 About to tackle that swimming pool renovation project in your backyard?
 As far as home improvement projects go, this is a big one.
 While it’s not a DIY project, you will have to be involved with the process.
 I’m going to walk you through the process of how I ultimately picked the finishes we used on our swimming pool renovation and hopefully you will get some swimming pool renovation ideas for your own project.
 I am also going to talk about pool surface options, pool finishes with pebble, pool tile ideas, and pool renovation cost.

-Last summer when we figured out we weren’t going anywhere any time soon, we decided it was finally time for us to tackle the dreaded pool resurfacing and remodel.
-We had been needing to do for several years, but we dreaded spending the money.
+Last summer when we figured out we weren’t going anywhere any time soon, we decided it was finally time for us to tackle the dreaded swimming pool renovation, resurfacing and remodel.
+We had been needing to tackle this project for several years, but we dreaded spending the money.
 I was also afraid of picking the wrong finishes.
 I mean, if you mess that up, you just have to live with it for about 20 years.
 You can’t just paint over it.
-In fact, I had started a couple of times and just couldn’t figure it out.
+In fact, I had started looking for pool renovation ideas a couple of times and just couldn’t figure it out.